 Following CDC guidelines and using national best practices, campus dining has removed a significant amount of tables and chairs in all of the eateries on campus to allow students to eat while practicing appropriate social distancing.
 Tables also are cleaned in between diners, and dining areas are closed for a full cleaning at least three times daily.
 Several on-campus dining options also offer take-out and food delivery via Starship robots.
 More information can be found on Campus Dining COVID-19 Adjustments to Service Delivery.

-The credit applies to housing and meal plans only.
+The credit issued applied to housing and meal plans only.
 The campus remains open and our services were fully operational for the majority of the semester.
 Many of these services are still available.
 Campus health services is still taking in-person appointments, and students can still receive a consultation over the phone via telehealth.
 Our mental health crisis line is operational 24/7.
 All of these services have employees that still require our support and many have facilities-related debt service which must be paid.

 We thank our students and broader community for their understanding as we continue to respond to the ever-changing issues presented by the COVID-19 pandemic.